 Upon realizing my own culpability in creating my frustration (and creating the things toward which my frustration was directed), my “hurry” no longer mattered.
 Traffic could do whatever it wanted to do.
 I was no longer vulnerable to it.

 The next moment, I pictured what would be a more desirable situation—wide open spaces and smooth sailing all the way to my destination.
 The creation was easy.
 (And each of us is creating constantly throughout our lives.
 As children of God, it is our nature to create.
 The only thing is, we are rarely impressed, because our creation is usually a maintenance of the status quo—reality.)
 Allowing that creation into the time stream, I had perfect confidence of the result.
 With ego completely missing, my humility was profound.
 The next moment, the car directly in front of me moved into the already crowded lane to the right.
 Left and right, cars moved into those lanes, leaving the lane in front of me entirely empty.
 Within moments, the dream was realized.

 Over two thousand cars and their drivers participated in that realization.
-It wasn’t for me—the “me” called Carl Martin.
-I could have cared less about getting to my destination sooner.
+It wasn’t for me—the “me” called Rodney Carl Martin, Jr. I could have cared less about getting to my destination sooner.
 My frustration had vanished.
 The only important thing to me right then (and ever more, now) was that of awakening the god within.

 Calling myself a son of God—or a “baby god”—seems to have ego written all over it.
 And, yes, ego tries to take over that bit of apparent puffery.
 Part of the difficulty is putting ego behind one’s self—one’s true, immortal self.
 Returning to humility, again and again, is getting easier.
 I have tasted perfect confidence, yet, at times, it seems as elusive as a dream.
 And yet, I continue to dream.